Pandas Merge DataFrames Explained Examples

 • Post author:

 In this article, I will explain how to merge DataFrames with examples like merging by columns, merging by index, merging on multiple columns, and different join types.
-In case if you wanted to merge on Indexes use pandas join() which default supports joining on index.
+In case, if you want to merge on Indexes use pandas join() which default supports joining on the index.

 Pandas Merge Key Points

-• pandas.merge() and DataFrame.merge() works same way that merges two or more DataFrames.
+• pandas.merge() and DataFrame.merge() work the same way that merges two or more DataFrames.

 • Supports joins on rows and columns